erostefano/patterns/README.md

 ## Facade
 An API may offer you many methods to handle things.
 But often you do not need them all, you just need a few customized methods for your specific use case.
 For those cases you can create a Facade class which uses the APIs methods and offers some public methods to simplify things for you.

+## Adapter
+Libraries offer functions which you can use in your own code.
+But sometimes they just do not fit out of the box in your code.
+For those cases you can create an adapter class which wraps those functions.